matrix-org/thirdroom/docs/protocol/index.md

   - This struct is used for sending remote procedure calls.
 It contains an identifier for the type of RPC and a byte array containing the data unique to each RPC type.

+- Action

+  - This struct is used for sending replayable actions.
+It contains an identifier for the type of Action and a byte array containing the data unique to each Action type.

+- AuthorityTransfer
+  - This struct is used to transfer authority from one peer to another.
+It contains a networkId of the entity we are transfering the authority for, and the peer index of the new authoring peer.

 ### Messages

 - HostSnapshot